instantdb/instant/client/www/pages/docs/modeling-data.md

 In this section we’ll learn how to model data using Instant's schema.
 By the end of this document you’ll know how to:

-- Create entities and attributes
+- Create namespaces and attributes
 - Add indexes and unique constraints
 - Model relationships
 - Lock down your schema for production